artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw2/homework2.md

 2. **[2 point]** Which aspects of this assignment did you find most challenging?
 Were there any significant stumbling blocks?

 3. **[2 point]**  Which aspects of this assignment did you like?
 Is there anything you would have changed?

+## 5. Using the GUI to test out your implementations:

+Once you've filled in the functions for any of the problems (`N-Queens`,`Lights Out` & `Linear Disk Movement`), you can test out your implementation using the [`homework2_gui.py`](homework2_gui.py) file provided.
+Simply run the script using `python homework2_gui.py`.
+Once you run this command, Mac users should see a window pop up that is completely white.
+On the menu bar, go to *New* and select the problem you are trying to test out.
+If your implementation is correct, you should be able to obtain solutions for the problem.